Relocation (computing): DOS and 16-bit Windows

-32-bit Windows
+Windows

 With 32-bit Windows operating systems, it is not mandatory to provide relocation tables for EXE files, since they are the first image loaded into the virtual address space and thus will be loaded at their preferred base address.

 For both DLLs and for EXEs which opt into address space layout randomization (ASLR), an exploit mitigation technique introduced with Windows Vista, relocation tables once again become mandatory because of the possibility that the binary may be dynamically moved before being executed, even though they are still the first thing loaded in the virtual address space.

-64-bit Windows

-When running native 64-bit binaries on Windows Vista and above, ASLR is mandatory, and thus relocation sections cannot be omitted by the compiler.
+Windows executables can be marked as ASLR-compatible.
+The ability exits in Windows 8 and newer to enable ASLR even for applications not marked as compatible.
+To run successfully in this environment the relocation sections cannot be omitted by the compiler.

 Unix-like systems

-The Executable and Linkable Format (ELF) executable format and shared library format used by most Unix-like systems allows several types of relocation to be defined.
+The Executable and Linkable Format (ELF) executable and shared library format used by most Unix-like systems allows several types of relocation to be defined.